 Be careful of introducing dairy into your baby’s diet before 6 months, especially cow’s milk.
 Yogurt can be blended with a soft fruit puree from around 6 months as a breakfast offering, which your baby should enjoy.
 Like anything else keep an eye out for adverse reactions, and stop feeding your baby anything which may be the cause.

-What Shouldn’t I Feed My Baby?
+What Shouldn’t You Feed Baby?

 There are a few types of food that you shouldn’t be feeding your baby at such an early age.
 These may cause an allergic reaction, an infection or they may be a choking hazard!